 The pull up is one of the main compound exercises offering incredible benefits in terms of strength and muscle development, so much so that it is used as a benchmark of bodyweight to strength ratio by the Marines.

-Pull up bars allow you to target most upper body muscle groups like lats (latissimus dorsi), romboids, trapezius, biceps, forearms and even pecs.
+Pull up bars allow you to target most upper body muscle groups like lats (latissimus dorsi), rhomboids, trapezius, biceps, forearms, and even pecs.

 Pull Up Bars Come In 4 Main Categories:

 Doorway Pull Up Bars – These bars work unassisted by brackets in that support is obtained by padded leverage extension on both the front and the back of the door frame.
 They are easy to install and remove.

 Door Frame Pull Up Bars– These are the telescopic bars that work by twisting the telescopic ends out to the sides or require brackets in order to be placed in position inside the door frame.
 They are the cheapest to buy but also the least convenient to install and more limited in the hand grip choices.

 Wall Mounted Pull Up Bars are the sturdiest of all.
 They can be hinged to a wall as a permanent fixture if you have a place to do so and offer various width and grip options like the doorway pull up bars.
 However, they require strong walls to support the stress.

 Pull Up Bar Stations – These are the most expensive of the range and typically come with dip or parallel bars inserted into the frame for a complete bodyweight workout station.
 Unlike the previous types, pull up bar stations are cumbersome and suitable more for garages or backyards, not homes or apartments.